 1.0 Planning and Scoping

-Explain the importance of planning for an engagement.
+Explain the importance of scoping and organizational/customer requirements.

 - Rules of engagement

 Given a scenario, demonstrate an ethical hacking mindset by maintaining professionalism and integrity.

 - Background checks of penetration testing team

 - Immediately report breaches/ criminal activity

 - Limit the use of tools to a particular engagement

 - Maintain confidentiality of data/information

 2.0 Information Gathering and Vulnerability Scanning